How to Write an Effective Scope: Identifying Risks, Assumptions, Exclusions, and Dependencies

 Some areas to specify as exclusions may include:

-Resources considered outside the project budget.
+Any other worker/resource considered outside the budget.

 Understanding Dependencies

-When outlining dependencies in your project scope, consider:
+When outlining dependencies in your scope, consider:

 Task Dependencies: Identify which tasks must be completed before others can commence.